KRIS-TV: News operation

 After Evening Post bought KZTV, The company merged operations at KZTV's studios.
 The move took place in September 2010.
 Due to technical issues with the move, it was not able to air newscasts from September 26 until September 28.

 At the new location, KRIS-TV unveiled a new, high-definition-ready set and graphics package on September 29, 2010.
 The station has now become the area's first to air newscasts in 16:9 enhanced definition widescreen.
 As of October 16, KZTV began simulcasting KRIS-TV's weekday morning, noon, and weekend broadcasts after dropping its own shows in those time periods.
 For the weekend newscasts, however, there are occasionally preemptions on one channel due to network obligations.

-On August 7, 2011, KRIS began broadcasting news in True HD where the newscasts will be known as KRIS 6 News in HD.
+On August 7, 2011, KRIS began broadcasting news in "true" HD, where the newscasts are known as KRIS 6 News in HD.
 KRIS-TV is the second television station in Corpus Christi to broadcast in HD, behind sister station KZTV, who began broadcasting in HD on August 1, 2011.

 In early 2014, KRIS-TV rebranded its newscasts as KRIS 6 News.
 With the rebranding came a new logo and a new opening to the newscasts.

 In late 2014, KRIS expanded their 9 p.m. newscasts on KDF and The CW South Texas to Saturdays and Sundays.

 In April 2015, KRIS have expanded their newscasts to Sundays at 5 p.m. and expanded 6 News at Sunrise to Saturdays and Sundays at 6 a.m.

 In July 2018, KRIS expanded their noon newscast to one hour; only the first half hour continues to be simulcast on sister station KZTV.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 Analog-to-digital conversion

-KRIS-TV shut down its analog signal, over VHF channel 6, at noon on June 12, 2009, the official date in which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
-The station's digital signal remained on its pre-transition VHF channel 13.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former VHF analog channel 6.
-This transmitted on a frequency of 87.75 MHz (+10 kHz shift), and as a result, could be picked up on the lower end of the dial on most FM radios at 87.7.
+KRIS-TV shut down its analog signal, over VHF channel 6, at noon on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+The station's digital signal remained on its pre-transition VHF channel 13, using virtual channel 6.
+The station's analog signal transmitted on a frequency of 87.75 MHz (+10 kHz shift), and as a result, could be picked up on the lower end of the dial on most FM radios at 87.7.
 This was true of all other analog channel 6 stations in North America.
-This is no longer possible for full-powered stations after the conversion to digital broadcasting.
+This is no longer possible for full-power stations after the conversion to digital broadcasting.